Swisher Gymnasium

 Swisher Gymnasium is a 1,360-seat multi-purpose arena in Jacksonville, Florida.
-Built in 1953, it is currently the home to the Jacksonville University Dolphins men and women's basketball teams.
+Built in 1953, it is the home to the Jacksonville University Dolphins men and women's basketball teams.
 Prior to the 2015–16 season, Jacksonville played its home games at both Swisher Gymnasium and the Jacksonville Veterans Memorial Arena.

-In addition to athletic contests, Vice President Lyndon Baines Johnson addressed students in 1963 at the gymnasium.
+In addition to athletic contests, Vice President of the United States Lyndon Baines Johnson addressed students in 1963 at the gymnasium.
 Swisher Gymnasium was also used for several concerts including Dionne Warwick (November 9, 1967), Billy Joel (March, 1975), and K.C. and the Sunshine Band (September 7, 1979).
 Swisher Gymnasium was also a contender as a site for one of the 2016 Presidential Debates, but was not selected as a finalist.